salsita/inStyle/README.md

       display: block
 ```

-Let's add media queries to the mix. [include-media](https://github.com/eduardoboucas/include-media) is recommended, as it allows very flexible and expressive conditioning and fits the pattern and code style - refer to its [documentation](http://include-media.com/#features) for details.
+Let's add media queries to the mix for wellness purposes. [include-media](https://github.com/eduardoboucas/include-media) is recommended, as it allows very flexible and expressive conditioning and fits the pattern and code style, but standard SASS `@media` will also work.

 ```Sass
 article